 However, if you are eager to purchase a student violin, then allow us to help.
 Choosing the right violin brand can be difficult, as there are many options available.
 It’s important to know what to look for and where to begin your search.
 While you want to stay within a certain budget, you also don’t want to compromise on quality.
 What’s more, you want a violin that’s going to last and retain its value.
 And should you purchase it online or go to the store to try it out first?

 To help guide you through this complicated process of finding good violin brands, we’ve rounded up the top five violin brands for beginner and intermediate students along with some tips and tricks on how to successfully purchase the best violin for beginners.
 Follow our guide to find the perfect violin for you.

-From price to quality, there are a few important things one must consider before purchasing a violin.
+From price to quality, there are a few important things one must consider before purchasing a student violin for beginners.
 Below is a short list of things to keep in mind while you search.

 - Price range: Before you start searching for a violin, it’s a good idea to set a budget.
 Quality violins usually start at around $500, then go up from there depending on the violin brand you choose.
 Remember, you will most likely have to buy a violin bow and case separately, so be sure to factor that into your budget, as well.
 By setting a budget, you’ll be able to narrow down your search by weeding out instruments that are not within your price range.